Skip navigation

 What is it used for?

 A hepatitis panel is used to find out if you have an active hepatitis A or B infection now or if you had one in the past.
-It is also used to find out if you've ever been infected with hepatitis C. But the test can't tell the difference between a past hepatitis C infection and an infection you have now.
+It is also used to find out if you've ever been infected with hepatitis C. But the test can't tell the difference between an active hepatitis C infection that you have now and a past infection that has cleared up.

-If a hepatitis panel shows that you may have hepatitis, you'll usually need more tests to learn about your condition.
+If a hepatitis panel shows that you may have hepatitis, you'll usually need other tests to confirm the diagnosis and to find out whether your infection is acute (sudden) or chronic (long-term).

 Why do I need a hepatitis panel?

-You may need a hepatitis panel if you were exposed to someone who has viral hepatitis or if you have symptoms of hepatitis.
+You may need a hepatitis panel if you have symptoms of hepatitis.
 Hepatitis doesn't always cause symptoms, but when it does, they may include:

 • Jaundice, a condition that causes your skin and eyes to turn yellow